-The easiest way is to press a GPB button under an entry that has some value other than '-' in it.
-Pressing the GP button will simply send once the value or command in the slot of the active page.
-This is useful e.g. for sending one-off commands like Program Change.
-The second option is available in the utility menu: 'Dump' (GPB8) will send all the commands in the 16 slots of all 10 command pages to the ports and MIDI channels set for each slot.
+The easiest way is to press a GP button under an entry.
+Pressing the GP button will simply send once the values or commands in the whole "stack" of slots (i.e. commands from page 3, page 4 etc.).
+The second option is available in the utility menu: 'Dump' (GPB8) will send all the commands in the 16 slots of all 10 command pages to the ports and MIDI channels set for each "stack" of slots.
 The third option can be enabled in the mixer utility menu (press & hold SELECT): LiveSend can be set 'on' or 'off'.
 If LiveSend is 'on', the values in the slots of all pages in the current mixer map will be active all the time, and all changes will be updated immediately.
 For example, mixer page 4 (Volume) could be used as a centralised volume control for all your MIDI equipment.